Mostafa-M-Rezaee/GenAI_Image_Tutorial/README.md

 ![alt text](Figures/Logo_DDPM_X-Ray.jpg)

+Step-by-step tutorial to implement DDPM and PGGANs on Chest X-Ray images, addressing imbalanced datasets in medical imaging.

-# GenAI Potentials to Enhance Medical Image Classification
+# GenAI Image Tutorial

 **This repository contains the code and results presented in the above paper.**